brianameyer31415/UofI-Associate-Web-Application-Developer-Code-Test/README.md

 | 11          | Mark Korte    | 3             | Networking      | 6                     | 3                  | 2024-12-24 23:39:32.113| 2025-01-24 23:39:32.113|

-Solution one retrieves the top three employees from each department who resolved the most tickets within the past ~30 days.
-The README file includes the results of the query executed on January 24, 2025.
 Without additional data added to the tickets table, the script may eventually produce no results, as previously closed tickets will fall outside the 30-day window.

 </br>